-Once you are enrolled at Edge Hill University our experienced Academic Skills Advisors can help you to develop your academic skills.
+Once you are enrolled at Edge Hill University our experienced Academic Skills Advisers can help you to develop your academic skills.
 UniSkills support is available all year round and accessible both on and off campus:

 - 1-2-1 appointments are available on a wide range of topics including academic reading, writing and referencing, developing an effective search strategy, finding high quality information and preparing your assignment for submission.
 Once you are enrolled, all our appointments are available to self-book online.

 - UniSkills workshops are an opportunity to dive more deeply into a specific skill that will support you on your academic journey.
 They provide an informal and safe space where you will be supported alongside other students, from a variety of subjects and years, in a small group setting.
 There are no limits on how many workshops you attend and they too can all be booked online.

 - Ask Us – we have lots of Frequently Asked Questions (FAQs) available to search within the online knowledge base Ask Us, and if you do have a question that no one has asked before you can click straight through to the Catalyst Helpdesk who will either provide you with an answer or refer you on to UniSkills for further support.

 - UniSkills Webpages are aimed at our existing students, who are currently studying within their academic disciplines, but there is lots of information, including guides, videos and toolkits you can freely look through to further prepare your academic skills for studying at Edge Hill University.